-Football Post Pass Pattern
+Football Post Routes

-Posts are a key in the arsenal of a deep passing offense.
+Post routes are a key in the arsenal of a deep passing offense.
 The central idea is to use a post pass to expose a single high safety, especially those in cover 1 defense or cover 3.
 Putting two deep routes in the center of the field forces the high safety to either: